designedmind/2017/multiple-drafts-overview.md

 This methodological consensus is problematic, because it hinders progress towards a materialist understanding of consciousness.
-This is the central problem with _Consciousness Explained_: by being so resistant to anything Cartesian in flavour, it misses a key opportunity to complete Dennett's functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.
+This is the central problem with _Consciousness Explained_; by being so resistant to anything Cartesian in flavour, it misses a key opportunity to complete Dennett's functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.

-Let us first revisit the problem with the Cartesian Theatre as traditionally construed.
+So what exactly is the materialist's problem with the Cartesian Theatre?
 It is not simply the threat of infinite regress (explaining conscious agency requires positing an "inner" conscious agent, and so on _ad infinitum_).
 As long as any posited inner agent is strictly simpler than the agent which contains it, such a regress will terminate.
-Indeed, Dennett's theories, and similar positions such as Lycan's "homuncular functionalism" ([Lycan, 1987]()), propose exactly such a decomposition of the self into strictly smaller proto-selves.
+Indeed, Dennett's theories, and related positions such as Lycan's "homuncular functionalism" ([Lycan, 1987]()), propose exactly such a decomposition of the self into strictly smaller proto-selves.

 Rather, the problem with the Cartesian Theatre, at least for Dennett, seems to be with the idea of a _consciousness gateway_, a special location through which a perception or other judgement must "pass" -- or perhaps a special status that it must achieve -- in order for that perception or judgement to become conscious.
-But aside from the obviously Cartesian overtones, why should this idea be problematic?
-The thought is perhaps that in a fully materialistic theory, such a consciousness gateway would be _functionally redundant_.
-The various judgements made by the brain need only influence behaviour in the right way; they do not need to additionally give rise to some kind of inner presentation.
+The worry here is that, in a fully materialistic theory, such a consciousness gateway would be _functionally redundant_.
+The various judgements made by the brain need only influence behaviour in the right way; they do not need (functionally speaking) to additionally give rise to some kind of inner presentation.
+Any such presentation would be a mysterious "further fact" about consciousness, related to our behaviour, clearly, but independent of it in at least one importance sense, namely that one could equally well exhibit exactly the same observable behaviour without the inner presentation.

+Whatever the reasons for the reasons for the dogmatic opposition to an inner presentation, they are, as Pessoa et al point out, widely held.
 In the next section, I review three empirical features of consciousness offered by Dennett to reject any vestige of the Cartesian Theatre: spatio-temporal ambiguity; susceptibility to future revision; and that the brain prefers